Pakistan And South Africa Set To Resume Test Rivalry - UrduPoint

 Pakistan And South Africa Set To Resume Test Rivalry

 Both sides met for the first time in 1995 at the Wanderers Stadium in Johannesburg, South Africa, which the home team won on the fifth day by 324 runs.
 In the 26 contests so far, South Africa have won 15, while Pakistan have been victorious on four occasions.
-The last Test between the both sides was in January 2019 in Johannesburg which the home team won by 107 runs.
+The last Test between the both sides was in January 2019 in Johannesburg which the home team won by 107 runs, a press release issued by PCB said.

 Pakistan have hosted seven Test matches at their home soil (Pakistan) in which the hosts have won one, lost two and four have remained drawn.
 In the only Test match hosted at National Stadium in Karachi in October 2007, South Africa defeated Pakistan by 160 runs, becoming only the second team in history to beat Pakistan at the venue.